Long induced paths in expanders: Introduction

 One may compare Theorem \ref{thm:ndlambda} with an analogous result in the random setting due to Dragani\'c, Glock and Krivelevich~\cite{draganic2022short}.
 Their result is stated in a pseudorandom setting but essentially concerns random graphs, due to its strong assumptions on edge distribution (sublinear sets have average degree $<3$).

-One may also interpret Theorem \ref{thm:ndlambda} within the theory of Graph Sparsity (see \cite{nevsetvril2012sparsity}), where one general problem considers some graph class $\G$ and asks for the optimal function $f_\G:\mb{N}\to\mb{N}$ such that any graph in $\G$ with a path of length $n$ must contain an induced path of length $f_\G(n)$.
-For example, if $\G$ is the class of $C$-degenerate graphs then Nešetřil and Ossona de Mendez \cite{nevsetvril2012sparsity} showed that $f_\G(n) = \Omega(\log \log n)$, whereas Defrain and Raymond~\cite{defrain2024sparse} showed that $f_\G(n) = O(\log\log n)^2$ even for $C=2$.
-Letting $\G$ be the class of spectral expanders considered in Theorem \ref{thm:ndlambda}, it is well-known that any such $G$ contains a path of length $n-o(n)$, so Theorem \ref{thm:ndlambda} shows that $f_\G(n)=\TT(n)$.
+One may also interpret Theorem \ref{thm:ndlambda} within the theory of Graph Sparsity (see \cite{nevsetvril2012sparsity}), where one general problem considers some graph class $\G$ and asks for the optimal function $f_\G:\mb{N}\to\mb{N}$ such that any graph in $\G$ with a path of length $k$ must contain an induced path of length $f_\G(k)$.
+For example, if $\G$ is the class of $C$-degenerate graphs then Nešetřil and Ossona de Mendez \cite{nevsetvril2012sparsity} showed that $f_\G(k) = \Omega(\log \log k)$, whereas Defrain and Raymond~\cite{defrain2024sparse} showed that $f_\G(k) = O(\log\log k)^2$ even for $C=2$.
+Letting $\G$ be the class of spectral expanders as in Theorem \ref{thm:ndlambda}, also assuming constant average degree, it is well-known that any such $G$ contains a path of length $n-o(n)$, so Theorem \ref{thm:ndlambda} shows that $f_\G(k)=\TT(k)$.

-Our next result is the same spirit as Theorem \ref{thm:ndlambda}, replacing spectral expansion with an edge distribution condition, which is a mild upper-uniformity condition.
+Our next result is in the same spirit as Theorem \ref{thm:ndlambda}, replacing spectral expansion with an edge distribution condition, which is a mild upper-uniformity condition.
 Here and throughout the paper we write

 \begin{thm} Let $G$ be a graph on $n$ vertices with minimum degree $d \ge 2^8$.
 Suppose for some $C>1$ that for all $X,Y \sub V(G)$ of sizes $|X|=\frac{n}{2^4 Cd}$ and $|Y|= \frac{n}{2^8 C}$ we have $e(X,Y)< 2^5 C|X||Y|\frac{d}{n}$ and $e(\Gamma(X),Y) < C|X||Y|\frac{d^2}{n}$.
-Then $G$ contains an induced path of length $\frac{n}{2^4 Cd}$. \end{thm}
+Then $G$ contains an induced path of length $\frac{n}{2^5 Cd}$. \end{thm}

 The numerical constants in Theorem \ref{thm:upperuniform} are quite flexible; we have selected a convenient choice that is whp satisfied in a subgraph $G'\subseteq G(n,d/n)$ of minimum degree $\delta(G')\geq 0.9d$ and size $N=|V(G')|\geq 0.9n$, for $d \ge 2^{20}$ and $C=100$, say.
 Superimposing $2^{20} N/d$ vertex-disjoint $2^{-20} d$-cliques has very little effect on the upper-uniformity condition, and clearly ensures that there is no induced path of length~$>2^{20} N/d$, so Theorem \ref{thm:upperuniform} is tight up to the constant factor.